|Computers, Materials & Continua

 The solutions of leaders are used to update the candidate solutions for followers.
 For updating the candidate solutions for followers, a mathematical equation is applied as

-where i ≥ 2 and represents the jth dimension position of ith follower salp.
+where i ≥ 2 and

 3.3 Self-Learning Salp Swarm Algorithm (SLSSA)

 To obtain its global optimum, a self-learning rule exploits the region in close proximity to the individual position .
 The rule gives each learner the opportunity to expand their individual experience by search around them.
 This phase can be described as

 4 Transmission Parameters Optimization of CR System Using SLSSA